mikeskali/KMeansAzureFunction/cli/README.md

  Example: `python kmeans_cli.py http://localhost:7071/api/KMeansHttpTrigger ../SampleDataSets/iris.csv --clusters 3 --col_from 0 --col_to 3`

  ### More on usage
- This CLI is using [python-fire](https://github.com/google/python-fire/blob/master/docs/using-cli.md#interactive-flag), see the link for various usage patterns.
+ This CLI is using [python-fire](https://github.com/google/python-fire/blob/master/docs/using-cli.md#interactive-flag), see the link for additional usage patterns.